 So if you, like many Whole30 eaters, find yourself in a roast chicken or kale salad rut when dinner o’clock rolls around, don’t freak out or give up.
 Here are 21 easy but fun recipes to put you on your way to a better evening meal.

 A Thai-inspired stir-fry sounds innocent enough (veggies! meat! dairy-free!), but it can be a minefield of Whole30 no-no's, such as soy sauce, honey, and peanut butter.
-This recipe gets around those roadblocks, subbing in coconut aminos for the soy, a mashed date for sweetness, and sunflower butter as a vitamin E-rich replacement for the peanutty stuff.
+This recipe gets around those roadblocks, subbing in coconut aminos (we buy a bottle of Bragg) for the soy, a mashed date for sweetness, and sunflower butter (try this one from SunButter) as a vitamin E-rich replacement for the peanutty stuff.

 Already a pretty clean meal, the classic chicken and potatoes dish doesn’t need too much tweaking to become Whole30 compliant.
 Translation: It's a great way to ease yourself into the plan.
 Just spruce up the protein with a spritz of lemon and the carbs with garlic and rosemary (another can’t-be-beat combo), and you’ve got a succulent dinner that’ll make you forget you gave up anything at all.

 This fresh bowl has all our salad favorites—chicken, sweet potato, and avocado—and a sauce so good you’ll want to make extra and keep it in the fridge.
-(Just double-check that the tahini you go with has no added sugar so it's Whole30 approved.)
+Just double-check that the tahini you go with has no added sugar so it's Whole30 approved (this one from Achva is our personal fave).
 A delicious dinner whipped up in 30 minutes?
 We’re sold.

 This recipe makes two clever swaps: The first is cauliflower "rice" instead of the usual white grain, and the second is tapioca flour as breading for the chicken.
 Add ginger and trusty coconut aminos to round out this healthier version of a take-out classic.
 Genius.